XPCE: the SWI-Prolog native GUI library

 Links about motivation and impressions

 For starters as well as for more experienced users who want to know how particular tasks are tackled using XPCE/Prolog, there is the XPCE UserGuide.
-This LaTeX maintained document is available as an online HTML document here.
-It is also available as PDF and HTML-tar-archive from the SWI-Prolog download page.
+The manual is also available a HTML-tar-archive and can be viewed online.

 The reference documentation is available using a hypertext system defined in XPCE/Prolog.
 This tool exploits the XPCE-class descriptions as well as associated hypertext cards to provide various viewpoints and search mechanisms for browsing the reference material.
 The manual tools are started using the Prolog command manpce/0: